grkblood13/m3u-builder/README.md

 ## Command Line Options:

---channels: Lists all channels in alphabetical order.
+--channels=SOURCE: Lists all channels in alphabetical order supplied from SOURCE.cfg file.

---groups: Lists all groups in alphabetical order.
+--groups=SOURCE: Lists all groups in alphabetical order supplied from SOURCE.cfg file.

 ## Configuration Instructions:

-m3uBuilder/params.js is where all configuration for m3uBuilder is done.

-At a minimum you must have EPG and XMLTV sources.
-The following is a brief run down of your options.
+At a minimum you must have one EPG and XMLTV source.
+Each source should have it's own FILE.cfg in the sources directory.

-changeGroupTo [OBJ] - object of properties, which are old group names, and their associated string value, which is a new group name.

-  New group names can be used multiple times in order to merge groups into one.

-  * { OLD_NAME_1 [STR]: 'NEW_NAME',  OLD_NAME_2 [STR]: 'NEW_NAME', ... }
+All customization of channels and groups are done in these files.

+### sources/SOURCE.cfg API

+REQUIRED:

 epg_input [OBJ] - URL to EPG source